Three quarters of all crops are dependent to some degree on pollination by animals,

 The honey from these hives is on sale at Trading.

-In 2013 we built our second apiary on the Home Farm allotment site in Walton.
-On
+In 2013 we built an apiary on the Home Farm allotment site in Walton.
+Following the

-the advice of Surrey Beekeepers association we limited this to a single beekeeper
+advice of Surrey Beekeepers association we limited this to a single beekeeper who

-who is now up and running with two hives and a third added in 2017.
+is now up and running with two hives.
+Weybridge beekeepers website

 We had a long wait before a suitable site became available on Elm Grove but eventually

-it did and this is where we now have our third apiary.
+it did and this is where we now have our own apiary.
 As advised previously we are

 restricting it to a single beekeeper as the best way to keep the colonies healthy.